-Do you want to enroll in a course at the Faculty of Law Economics and Governance?
+Do you want to enrol in a course at the Faculty of Law Economics and Governance?
 You can already do this before you arrive.
-Every School has it's own enrolment procedure.
-You can check out the course overview of the school of your main interest:
+Every school has its own enrolment procedure.
+You can check out the course overview of the school of your main interest.

 Utrecht University uses ECTS credits (ECTS: European Credit Transfer System).
 Almost all courses at the Faculty of Law, Economics and Governance are worth 7,5 EC (European Credit).
 A full-time student will typically take 30 ECTS per semester.
 Each semester is divided into two periods.

 Level 1: Introductory.
 No specific background knowledge required.

 Level 2: Intermediate.
 Some knowledge on the subject needed.

 Level 3: Advanced.
 Sufficient background knowledge on the subject required.

 Timeslots divide the week in different parts to prevent a clash in course times.
 Per period you should select courses in different timeslots.
 It is NOT possible to choose courses that are scheduled in the same timeslot.
 If two timeslots are indicated for one course, that means that the course is scheduled in both timeslots.